About Targeted Medical Pharma

 William Shell M.D.

-Chairman of the Board, CEO and Chief Scientific Officer
+Board Member, CEO and Chief Scientific Officer

-William Shell M.D. is Chairman of the Board, CEO, and Chief Scientific Officer.
+William Shell M.D. is Board Member, CEO, and Chief Scientific Officer.
 Dr. Shell is a board certified cardiologist and inventor possessing multiple United States patents.
 Dr. Shell attended the University of Michigan Medical School and graduated in June 1967.
 Dr. Shell was one of the first students chosen by the Michigan Heart Association to train in the cardiovascular division of University Hospital of University of Michigan.
 He published the first American paper on the syndrome now known as Mitral Valve Prolapse, which demonstrated the genetic nature of this malady.
 Following his residency at the University of Michigan, Dr. Shell began a National Institutes of Health (NIH) Special Fellowship to study cardiology under Dr. Eugene Braunwald at the University of California San Diego.
 During his fellowship, Dr. Shell was a member of the team credited with discovering the cardio specific enzyme CK-MB.
 A diagnostic test for the presence of the CK-MB enzyme is now the clinical foundation for the detection and treatment of heart attacks.
 Dr. Shell and his colleagues published a total of 44 papers in medical journals on this body of work between 1969 and 1974.

 Dr. Shell joined the United States Air Force following his fellowship.
 The first months of his military service were spent in the American Soviet Exchange Program as the first American physician representing the National Institutes of Health and the American government in Moscow.
 Several publications emanated from Dr. Shell's work in the Soviet Union, including early biochemical work that defined the relationship between heart cell growth and creatine.
 In addition, he and his Soviet colleagues performed clinical trials which led to the discontinuation of digitalis as a treatment of heart attacks.
 These studies lead to the early examination of reperfusion as part of the treatment of heart attacks.
 Upon his return to the United States, Dr. Shell served as the director of the coronary care unit at Keesler Air Force Base in Mississippi, where he supervised the construction of the first modern coronary care unit for the United States Air Force, which became the model for future units.
 Dr. Shell was awarded a Presidential Citation by President Richard Nixon for his work in the American Soviet Exchange Program and his administrative work creating the coronary care unit at Keesler.